Big Three Trading Strategy — What Is It? (Backtest)

-The equity curve looks like this (why the equity is important):
+The equity curve looks like this (why the equity curve is important):

-The average gain per trade is 0.78% and the CAGR (how to calculate CAGR) is 12.1% while only being invested 38% of the time, thus having a risk-adjusted return of almost 32% (what is risk-adjusted return?).
-We believe these numbers are quite spectacular for such a simple strategy!
+The average gain per trade is 0.78%, and the CAGR (how to calculate CAGR) is 12.1% while only being invested 38% of the time, thus having a risk-adjusted return of almost 32% (what is risk-adjusted return?).
+We believe these numbers are pretty spectacular for such a simple strategy!

 Big Three strategy and backtest 2: The RSI Indicator

-Let’s go on to backtest the second of the Big Three indicators: the RSI indicator, perhaps the most famous trading indicator there is.
+Let’s backtest the second of the Big Three indicators: the RSI indicator, perhaps the most famous trading indicator.

 We make the following trading rules and backtest by using S&P 500 (SPY):